-(1) Upon managing an upper secondary school, the owner of the school ensures the existence of qualified teachers required for the implementation of the national curriculum for upper secondary schools, the existence of the learning and teaching environment that complies with the security, health protection and curriculum requirements, the opportunities for supporting the development of students, the capacity to offer elective subjects in addition to compulsory subjects in accordance with the requirements established in the national curriculum for upper secondary schools.

-(2) The state and local authority ensures the opportunity to acquire high-quality general secondary education that offers ample choices and is in compliance with the national curriculum for upper secondary schools, keeping the required number of upper secondary schools in each county based on the number of students.
-The state keeps at least one upper secondary school in each county.

-(3) By a public law agreement, the minister responsible for the field may transfer the management of an upper secondary school to a rural municipality or city or to a legal person in private law in accordance with the Administrative Cooperation Act.
+- (1) Upon managing an upper secondary school, the owner of the school ensures the existence of qualified teachers required for the implementation of the national curriculum for upper secondary schools, the existence of the learning and teaching environment that complies with the security, health protection and curriculum requirements, the opportunities for supporting the development of students, the capacity to offer elective subjects in addition to compulsory subjects in accordance with the requirements established in the national curriculum for upper secondary schools. - (2) The state and local authority ensures the opportunity to acquire high-quality general secondary education that offers ample choices and is in compliance with the national curriculum for upper secondary schools, keeping the required number of upper secondary schools in each county based on the number of students.
+The state keeps at least one upper secondary school in each county. - (3) By a public law agreement, the minister in charge of the policy sector may transfer the management of an upper secondary school to a rural municipality or city or to a legal person in private law in accordance with the Administrative Cooperation Act.
 The Ministry of Education and Research exercises supervision over the implementation of the administrative agreement.
-[RT I, 11.07.2013, 1 - entry into force 01.09.2013]